You might be tempted to avoid a real estate agent, save the commission, and just sell your home yourself—also known as “for sale by owner” (FSBO).

 Plus, different rates will apply as the members' ages increase.

-If the minimum amount is not paid, then the SMSF will need to pay the normal superannuation tax rate and lose the benefit of zero tax in pension stage.
+If the minimum amount is not paid, then the SMSF will need to pay the normal superannuation tax rate and lose the benefit of zero tax in the pension stage.

 Any over-payments can be made as a part computation, or lump sum, but the actual means of this payment needs to meet strict compliance with the relevant Act or there can be severe financial penalties applied to the SMSF.